Chinese Government Award for Outstanding Self-Financed Students Abroad: Before 2021

-There are 500 students awarded yearly.
-Among them, no more than 10 extraordinary prizes go to the top awardees with a $10,000 cash award and the rest $6,000; each awardee will also receive a certificate.
+Each year, the award recognizes 500 outstanding students.
+Of these, no more than 10 extraordinary prizes are awarded to the top achievers, who receive a cash award of $10,000.
+The remaining awardees receive a cash prize of $6,000, and all recipients receive a certificate of recognition.

 Reform since 2021

 Starting from 2021, the award opens up two groups to call for application, group A and B.

-Group A recipient is selected from the self-financed Chinese students who are still pursuing their degrees, and the number of the recipient is 600 each year.
-Among them, no more than 20 extraordinary prizes go to the top awardees with a $10,000 cash award and the rest $6,000; each awardee will also receive a certificate.
+Recipients of Group A will be selected from self-financed Chinese students who are still pursuing their degrees, with a maximum of 600 awardees each year.
+Among them, up to 20 extraordinary prizes will be awarded to top achievers, with a cash prize of $10,000, while the remaining awardees will receive $6,000 and a certificate.

-Group B recipient is selected from the self-financed Chinese students who has obtained their degrees and planned to relocate back to China for working, including fresh graduates and postdoctoral researchers.
-To meet the eligibility, group B applicants need to provide a signed working contract with a domestic host, in addition to other required files, such as diploma, publication record, recommendation letters, etc. The number of group B recipient is 50 each year and every recipient will be awarded with a $10,000 cash award plus a certificate.
+Recipients of Group B will be selected from self-financed Chinese students who have already obtained their degrees and are planning to return to China for work, including fresh graduates and postdoctoral researchers.
+To be eligible, applicants must provide a signed working contract with a domestic host, in addition to other required documents such as diplomas, publication records, and recommendation letters.
+There will be 50 recipients selected each year, and each recipient will receive a $10,000 cash prize and a certificate.